cronica-it/preview/website/events/1993-rose/index.md

 - Marius Hancu, Parallel Architectures Group, Centre de Recherche Informatique de Montreal, _Free UNIX for Romania - working for the programmer's freedom of choic_e

-An excellent idea was to present the "free software drive" from the paper of Mr. Marius Hancu.
+An excellent idea was to present the „free software drive” from the paper of Mr. Marius Hancu.
 This solved again a lot of informational barriers which still exist in Romania.
 The attendees could get the last status of this hard work which is in continue development.
 An offer from GURU was made for providing linux and other programms from the free software drive collection.

 Technical Papers